 Global Sustainability study track provides students an understanding of the socio-cultural underpinnings of global sustainability challenges so that you can help to develop solutions that take social and environmental justice into consideration.

 Global socio-ecological problems call for multidisciplinary solutions that transcend the usual boundaries of science and decision-making.
-The Environmental Change and Global Sustainability (ECGS) Master’s program trains you in wide-ranging interdisciplinary thinking skills and provides you with the ability to:
+The Master's Programme in Environmental Change and Global Sustainability (ECGS) trains you in wide-ranging interdisciplinary thinking skills and provides you with the ability to:

-The ECGS Master’s program is taught in English.
-All assignments, exams, and dissertations can be done in English, as well as in Finnish and Swedish.
+The credit requirement for the Master’s programme in Environmental Change and Global Sustainability is 120 ECTS credits, which can be completed in two years.
+The Master’s programme is taught in English.
+All assignments, exams and dissertations can be done in English, as well as in Finnish and Swedish.

 You will graduate with a Master’s degree in Science (M.Sc.) or Social Sciences (M.Soc.Sc.).
 Your Master’s degree (120 credits, ECTS) will consist of the following studies:

 Advanced studies, 60 credits, including your Master’s thesis (30 credits)